Centum and satem languages

 The table below shows the traditional reconstruction of the PIE dorsal consonants, with three series, but according to some more recent theories there may actually have been only two series or three series with different pronunciations from those traditionally ascribed.
 In centum languages, the palatovelars, which included the initial consonant of the "hundred" root, merged with the plain velars.
 In satem languages, they remained distinct, and the labiovelars merged with the plain velars.

 The centum–satem division forms an isogloss in synchronic descriptions of Indo-European languages.
-It is no longer thought that the Proto-Indo-European language split first into centum and satem branches from which all the centum and all the satem languages, respectively, would have derived.
+It is no longer thought that the PIE language split first into centum and satem branches from which all the centum and all the satem languages, respectively, would have derived.
 Such a division is made particularly unlikely by the discovery that while the satem group lies generally to the east and the centum group to the west, the most eastward of the known IE language branches, Tocharian, is centum.

 Centum languages

-The canonical centum languages of the Indo-European family are the "western" branches: Hellenic, Celtic, Italic and Germanic.
-They merged Proto-Indo-European palatovelars and plain velars, yielding plain velars only ("centumisation") but retained the labiovelars as a distinct set.
+The centum languages of the Indo-European family are the "western" branches: Hellenic, Celtic, Italic and Germanic.
+They merged PIE palatovelars and plain velars, yielding plain velars (k, g, gh) only ("centumisation"), but retained the labiovelars as a distinct set.

-The Anatolian branch probably falls outside the centum–satem dichotomy; for instance, Luwian indicates that all three dorsal consonant rows survived separately in Proto-Anatolian.
+The Anatolian branch probably falls outside the centum–satem division; for instance, the Luwian language indicates that all three dorsal consonant rows survived separately in Proto-Anatolian.

-The centumisation observed in Hittite is therefore assumed to have occurred only after the breakup of Proto-Anatolian.
-However, Craig Melchert proposes that proto-Anatolian is indeed a centum language.
+The centumisation observed in Hittite is therefore assumed to have occurred only after the breakup of Proto-Anatolian into separate languages.
+However, Craig Melchert proposes that Proto-Anatolian is indeed a centum language.

 While Tocharian is generally regarded as a centum language, it is a special case, as it has merged all three of the PIE dorsal series (originally nine separate consonants) into a single phoneme, *k.
 According to some scholars, that complicates the classification of Tocharian within the centum–satem model.
-However, as Tocharian has replaced some Proto-Indo-European labiovelars with the labiovelar-like, non-original sequence *ku; it has been proposed that labiovelars remained distinct in Proto-Tocharian, which places Tocharian in the centum group (assuming that Proto-Tocharian lost palatovelars while labiovelars were still phonemically distinct).
+However, as Tocharian has replaced some PIE labiovelars with the labiovelar-like, non-original sequence *ku, it has been proposed that labiovelars remained distinct in Proto-Tocharian, which would place Tocharian in the centum group (assuming that Proto-Tocharian lost palatovelars while labiovelars were still phonemically distinct).